 Here are the four main elements of holiday retail store decoration:

 3. Props that are appropriate help tell a story.
 It is easy to think of decor for a national celebration - like a flag on Independence Day.
 While a giant Christmas tree or fragile ornaments might be too much of an undertaking, your props can be as simple as putting Santa hats on your mannequins.
-At the start of the baseball season, you could add gloves, bats, and balls to those same mannequins.
+At the start of the baseball season, you could add gloves, bats, and balls to those identical mannequins.

 4. Signage that speaks to the season.
 So many merchants either avoid or forget well-conceived signs.
 But you need them, so during the holidays, over a mountain bike with a helmet, GoPro, and night gear, place a sign that says Dad, Be A Hero To Your Daughter.
 Around the wedding season, put a sign that says Forget The Tea Towels, Give ‘Em An Experience with a complete baking system and five at-home chef lessons, or around Mother’s Day, Make Up For That Broken Window When You Were 8 for any premium product.
 You get the idea.